SiriusZYZ/Notes/slbs/hrQA.md

   1. founded by Schlumberger Brothers, in 20
 - Business scope
   - oil field service
+  - decarbonization
-  -
+  - innovation energy

 # how do you know SLB?
 - back in twenty twenty-two, I was the TA of my professor.
 He was teaching a lesson called Exploration Technology and Engineering.
 In a certain lesson, he mentioned the resistivity logging, and Schlumberger's Brothers.
 After the class, he sent an article regarding to slb, and I found out slb is actually the biggest oil field service company in the world.
 - Later on, one of the engineer of slb came to our school to give a lecture.
 Her name is Tianhua as I recall.
-Her lecture was about the oil field service industry, and focused on slb's pivot.
+Her lecture was about the oil field service industry, and focused on slb's new business.
 And by then I knew the Beijing Geoscience Center of slb, and your digitalization and decarbonization business.
 - In August, I came to Beijing to participate in the Inter Day Event, then I understand SLB better.
 # Why SLB?
 There are some certain aspects when I wanna decide which company suit me most.